sandersaares/DocumentAuthoring/docs/Readme.md

 Documents that use this authoring workflow are written in the [Bikeshed language](https://tabatkins.github.io/bikeshed/#markup-shortcuts) (a mixture of Markdown and HTML), from which HTML and PDF outputs are automatically generated.

-[The Formatting Guide](Formatting.md) describes basic features of document content creation that exist.
+[The Content Guide](Content.md) describes basic features of document content creation that exist.

 [The Contributor Guide](Contributor.md) describes how to contribute new content or changes to an existing document.